 IV.
 Non-EU imports

 EU rules affect trading partners worldwide.
 Non-EU countries wanting to export to the EU must ensure the same level of food/feed safety as that of the EU.
 For more detailed information, please refer to the Manual on residue requirements for non-EU countries exporting to the EU.
-This Manual is also available in ES, PT and FR language when you click on the speech bubble beside the link.
+This Manual is available in English, español, français, and português, below.

 EU Reference Laboratories

 European Reference laboratories coordinate the network of National Reference Laboratories providing support to obtain high quality and reliable results.